 Being a young woman in a family-based ministry can feel odd, she admits.
 “I am unmarried, in my mid-twenties, and don’t have any children.
 I think at times, ‘Lord, do You know what You’re doing in calling me to do this?
 I don’t look like I should know what I’m doing!’”

-But she’s confident in the Lord, who has led her every step of the way.
+But she’s confident that the Lord has led her every step of the way.
 And her Bible and ministry training at Moody has been key.
 “If there’s one thing I’ve leaned on so much and drawn so much from, it is the education and training that I received in reading and understanding the Bible—classes like Hermeneutics, Systematic Theology.
 All of those classes have been so incredibly formational in what I do now.
-Also, I was really, really well prepared, specifically by some of the things I learned under Dr. Pam MacRae, including the need for excellence in women’s ministry and what leadership in ministry should look like.”
+Also, I was really, really well prepared, specifically by some of the things I learned under Dr. Pam (Kistler ’79) MacRae MA ’02, including the need for excellence in women’s ministry and what leadership in ministry should look like.”